khaukhau/COMP4010-Project-2/Proposal.md

     - Represent the values of female and male percentages by dots with two contrasting colors, with a line connecting two dots within the same year.

-- Question 3:
+- Question 3: What is the distribution of population across income groups by gender?
-    - Variables:
+    - Variables:  `MaleLowerQuartile`, `FemaleLowerQuartile`, `MaleLowerMiddleQuartile`, `FemaleLowerMiddleQuartile`, `MaleUpperMiddleQuartile`, `FemaleUpperMiddleQuartile`, `MaleTopQuartile`, `FemaleTopQuartile`
-    - Approach:
+    - Approach: As we have the percentage of the population by pay quartile, we can plot the distribution of population across the income groups by gender.

 ## 4. Data Preprocessing